viranch/blogger/README.md

 ### Requirements

 You will need AWS credentials to use this automation.
-Get the "access key" and "secret key" for your account, and copy the `dev.tfvars.sample` to `$ENV.tfvars` and fill in the 2 values.
+Get the "access key" and "secret key" for your account, and copy the `dev.tfvars.sample` to `$ENV.tfvars` (inside `site-data/terraform` directory) and fill in the 2 values.
 You also need to paste your SSH public key to the file that will be used to run deployment configuration.

 ### Run